willt486/willt486.github.io/aboutme.md

 I currently work as an Associate Professor in the [Suffolk Business School](www.uos.ac.uk/business).
 I have created these pages to share work in progress, research projects and ideas, and resources that I have created and used.

+Please visit [Publications] for details of published work and conference presentations.

 ## Professional Experience

 ### 2013 to present - Suffolk Business School